tnicolaysen-aqua/tethys/docs/tutorials/map_layout/configure_data_plotting.rst

 * **show_properties_popup**: Wires up a properties dialog that will now popup automatically when clicking on a feature and display the ``properties`` metadata associated with the feature as defined in the GeoJSON file.
 This will only apply to features that were configured with ``selectable = True``, as we did with our NextGen layers in the last section.
 * **plot_slide_sheet**: Adds a ``Plot`` button to the properties dialog described in the line above and wire up the button to call the ``get_plot_for_features`` function when clicked (this function is discussed next).
 This will only apply to features that were configured with ``plottable = True``, as we did with our NextGen layers in the last section.

-With just those two lines added, the popup generated when clicking on a featuer will look like this:
+With just those two lines added, the popup generated when clicking on a feature will look like this:

 .. figure:: ./resources/popup_example.png
     :width: 800px